Seated Calf Raise: Muscles Worked, How To Do, Form

 How To Do Barbell Seated Calf Raise

-1. Sit on the end of a bench, chair, and place the barbell on the end of your thighs near your knee but not on your knee.
+1. Sit on the end of a bench or chair and place the barbell on the back of your thighs near your knee but not on your knee.

-2. Sit up straight and place the top half of your feet or balls of your feet on the floor or elevated object so that your heels are hanging off.
+2. Sit up straight and place the top half of your feet or the balls of your feet on the floor or elevated object so that your heels hang off.

 Smith Seated Calf Raise